skyrocketclub/IoT_DHT_Sensor/README.md

 4. I went back to the PlatformIO / (or Arduino) and I set the COM port to COM7. (might be different on your system)
 5. Wipe your tears, Redemption has come!

+//I changed it from Thingspeak to AWS as Broker
+To get details on how to connect your project to AWS IoT, follow this link: https://how2electronics.com/connecting-esp8266-to-amazon-aws-iot-core-using-mqtt/

 STEPS TO CONNECT THE PROJECT TO THE THINKSPEAK SERVER
 1. Install the Thinkspeak library by Mathworks (which should be available if you clone this repo)